10 At-Home Bodyweight Exercises You Can Do Anywhere

 Circuit training is a method of exercise that uses brief and-- usually-- high-intensity intervals of varying exercises, with little to no rest in between.
 A complete circuit is all of the prescribed exercises performed back to back.

 Benefits of Circuit Training For Boxers

 Circuit training may be intense, but the benefits make it well worth it.
-Circuit training has been shown to:
+Circuit training and bodyweight exercises have been shown to: